2018 Micronesian Games

 The 9th Micronesian Games were held from July 15 to July 27, 2018, in Yap, Federated States of Micronesia.
+The venues included the Matson Sports Complex in Abay, and several locations around Colonia.

 Participating nations

 Ordinarily, there are 10 participants at the games.
-However, Nauru were unable to compete in this edition due to travel costs.
+However, Nauru was unable to fully compete in this edition due to travel costs.
+Of the fifty-five that were to be the Nauruan team to the Games, only one Nauruan athlete participated; in the end, Jonah Harris won a total of 5 medals, 2 of which were gold.

 As such, the participants at the games were: the four constituent states of the Federated States of Micronesia (Chuuk, Kosrae, Pohnpei, Yap), three sovereign countries (Kiribati, Marshall Islands, Palau) and two insular areas of the United States (Northern Mariana Islands, Guam) all located within the Micronesia region.